 While men and women possess similar innate creativity, women who manage to clear the higher bar set for them by a biased industry will tend to be significantly stronger than the men.

 Or, to let rapper Megan Thee Stallion tell it, “Women have to be the best and then some.
-A man can get on a track and literally make two noises and be the G.O.A.T. [greatest of all time] When you listen to a girl rap, she gotta have all the bars, all the flows, be melodic, she gotta look good.
+A man can get on a track and literally make two noises and be the G.O.A.T. [greatest of all time] When you listen to a girl rap, she have to have all the bars, all the flows, be melodic, she have to look good.
 They expect so much of us, and I mean, I like to work, so I’ll do it.”

 Women like Megan Thee Stallion have been proving themselves for generations in the music industry, yet only very recently do the powers that be appear to have possibly caught on.
 But the issue cannot be new to them: Outside observers and insiders alike have been sounding the alarm for years.
 If nothing else, you would think business considerations would motivate change.
 We hope our research offers further support for (and incentive to) change.
 The dynamics within the industry stifle women’s talents in practically mandated mediocrity.
 Then, the relative stultification of the “female” genres is seen as proof that women can’t cut it creatively.
 Consequently, gender inequality continues, regardless of intentions.